-50% of the time (almost 2 hours per day) that people are using social media via mobile shouldn’t be underestimated by marketers.
+Marketers shouldn’t underestimate 50% of the time (almost 2 hours per day) using social media via mobile.
 As well as following brands, celebrities, and news on their favorite platforms, consumers are adding rich content across Facebook, Instagram, Twitter, and other social media platforms.
 Every conversation or post creates something new.

-The good news for digital marketing teams is that whilst follows, likes and shares do not correlate directly with search engine optimization (SEO), good quality content does.
-For example, pushing out content on social media that people want to engage in and explore improves the chances that they make it to your website.
+The good news for digital marketing teams is that whilst follows, likes, and shares do not correlate directly with search engine optimization (SEO), good quality content does.
+For example, pushing out content on social media that people want to engage in and explore improves their chances of making it to your website.
 Overall, this leads to assisting off-page SEO, better domain authority, backlinks, and generating followers.
 Suddenly, you have attributes that will improve your ranking.

-In this article, we will look deeper into how social media correlates with SEO and what brands can do to effectively succeed.
+This article will look deeper into how social media correlates with SEO and what brands can do to succeed effectively.

 Social Media, Traffic and SEO

-Social media helps to improve your brand visibility, supporting the SEO efforts that drive traffic to your website.
+Social media helps improve your brand visibility, supporting the SEO efforts that drive traffic to your website.
 With digital marketing, the more channels you are visible on, the greater the potential to get traffic and revenue.
-At face value, if you have a conversion rate of 10% and 200 people are visiting your site, you get 20 sales.
+If you have a conversion rate of 10% and 200 people are visiting your site, you get 20 sales at face value.
 If you have 500 visits, you are going to get 50 sales.
-It may not be that straightforward but the point here is that traffic equates to revenue.
+It may not be that straightforward, but the point here is that traffic equates to revenue.

 Social media can play a big part in generating traffic.
 As a starting point, the screenshot below shows the results if we search for entrepreneur Elon Musk via Google.

-It is clear that Google is crawling social media for results as Elon Musk’s Twitter feed and Instagram profile are both returned with the latest stories against them.
+Google is crawling social media for results as Elon Musk’s Twitter feed and Instagram profile are returned with the latest stories against them.